E3SM-Project/polaris/docs/developers_guide/command_line.md

 ## polaris list

-The `polaris list` command is used to list test cases, test suites, and supported machines.
+The `polaris list` command is used to list tasks, suites, and supported machines.
 The command-line options are:

 ```none
 polaris list [-h] [-t TEST] [-n NUMBER] [--machines] [--suites] [-v]
 ```

-By default, all test cases are listed:
+By default, all tasks are listed:

 ```none
 $ polaris list